This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - limit or control production, market outlets, market access, technical or technological development or investment; or

-The Act does not contain prohibitions on third line forcing or other forms of vertical agreements unless they have an anti-competitive object or effect.
-That is, ‘per se prohibitions’ in Malaysia apply only to horizontal agreements.
+The Act does not contain prohibitions on third-line forcing or other forms of vertical agreements unless they have an anti-competitive object or effect.

-Unless an exemption applies, anti-competitive agreements will be subject to financial penalties of up to 10 per cent of the worldwide turnover of the enterprise over the period during which the infringement occurred.
+Unless an enterprise successfully claims relief from liability or an exemption applies, anti-competitive agreements found to infringe the Act will be subject to financial penalties of up to 10 per cent of the enterprise’s worldwide turnover for the period during which the infringement occurred.

 A leniency regime is established under the Act.
-A reduction of up to a maximum of 100 per cent of any penalties that would otherwise have been imposed may be granted if an enterprise has admitted its involvement in a prohibited horizontal agreement, and provided significant information or other form of cooperation to the Competition Commission.5
+A reduction of up to 100 per cent of any penalties that would have been imposed may be granted if an enterprise has admitted its involvement in a prohibited horizontal agreement, and provided significant information or some other form of cooperation to the MyCC.4

 An enterprise that is a party to a prohibited agreement may claim relief from liability if it establishes all of the following: